 Understanding the power and potential of proper data analytics is becoming increasingly important for distributors looking to get a leg up on the competition or simply keep up with those who are already putting analytics to their advantage.
-At MDM’s Analytics Summit 2018, Sept.
-18-20 in Denver, a range of industry experts will share practical applications for data analytics implementation.
-In this blog, two of our speakers discuss why closing the analytics gap is crucial for your business’s success.
+But there’s a competitive gap forming between companies building analytics capability and those not addressing this aspect of operational improvement.

 While smaller shops may be able to get away with less sophisticated analytics programs, anyone in the $20 million and greater revenue range has “got to be on top of the game with regard to analytics,” says Al Bates, principal at Distribution Performance Project and formerly of the leading financial performance benchmark service for more than 40 distribution associations across three decades.

 “I don’t want to predict their demise (for those not invested in analytics), but I think they will begin to slowly be marginalized.
 Less sales growth.
 Less gross margin.
 More expenses than their competition,” Bates says.

 The quality of analytics directly affects two components of a company’s operations: profitability and growth, says Charley Hale, chairman of Liquid Technologies and former CFO and CEO of FCX Performance, a company he grew over 18 years from $30 million to more than $300 million with a focus on analytics.

 “Clearly, better analytics and understanding pricing is critical,” he adds.
 “I’m still amazed when I look at a lot of distribution businesses that don’t have any kind of strategic pricing approach or pricing analytics.”